Frequently Asked Questions

 As noted above, we provide tea and coffee etc and in the fullness of time we plan to introduce the option of pre-ordering locally-sourced fayre to be waiting for you in the church.
 What an utter bore for our ChampBots, sampling all the local delicacies on your behalf…

 Can I bring my pets?

 Up to two good dogs are very welcome – or three, if they’re very small…

 At Champ Towers we love the child species, we’re so down with the kids already, heck – some of our best friends are children…etc. Of course little people can come champing (but only the nice ones).

 Seriously, children are always welcome to champ, it’s a fabulous spontaneous adventure for children aged from 1 to 101!
 Children can roam and explore the entire church and church yard, but please be aware that the building and grounds are still a consecrated space and rowdy games of football etc are not allowed in the church yard.
 There will be someone other open space nearby where the little ones can let off steam – if they have any energy left from exploring the church!

 Do I have to be a Christian to go Champing?

 No. That’s like saying that you need to be a surgeon to walk inside a hospital or only a teenager to shriek at a One Direction concert (ahem….)!
-We welcome people from all faiths, creeds and cultures – a bit like the Christian faith itself, you might say.
-The church building remains consecrated and will always be a place for contemplation, tranquillity and peace.
+We welcome people from all faiths, creeds and cultures.
+The building remains consecrated and will always be a place for contemplation, tranquillity and peace.
 The space has adapted to the requirements of humanity in the previous centuries and Champing™ is just the latest chapter in this ongoing tradition of change.
 So come on in.